Public assistance in Maryland.

 Maryland Office Of Home Energy Programs (OHEP) runs a number of energy and electric bill assistance programs for low income residents.
 Public programs can provide everything from grants and cash assistance to pay bills, and also energy conservation services such as weatherization.

 Maryland Energy Assistance Program (MEAP) – This statewide program provides emergency financial assistance with paying for home heating bills and other expenses.
 For example, limited amounts of assistance and support is available to replace items like inefficient furnaces or broken heating systems.
-Dial 1-800-352-1446
+Dial 1-800-352-1446, or find grants from Maryland MEAP.

 Electric Universal Service Program (EUSP) is run by the Maryland Department of Human Resources.
 This service can help customers with paying their electric or heating bills.
 Grants and cash assistance is offered for active customers who are struggling or aid is offered for people who are currently without service due to a disconnection.
 There are two main components, including financial help to pay past due or current electric bills as well as energy efficiency and conservation measures to reduce future electric bills.